5,276,406 members and growing! (16,097 online)

 The dedicated device no longer needs to be connected to the Internet, it simply has to produce the authentication information which the user can send to the service together with the request to execute a certain action in his name / account.

-Currently, there are such devices, like CryptoCard, but their problem is that they generate a token which is not dependent on the payment information and can therefore be used to authenticate whatever information leaves a computer infected with spyware and malware, information which could be different from the one typed by the user into his web-browser (because it can be modified by malware, on-the-fly, like in this case).
+Currently, there are such devices, but their problem is that they generate a token which is not dependent on the payment information and can therefore be used to authenticate whatever information leaves a computer infected with spyware and malware, information which could be different from the one typed by the user into his web-browser (because it can be modified by malware, on-the-fly).

 The service verifies that the action requested by the user was indeed initiated by him, by using the payment information from the token sent by the user, to generate a token in the same way.
 If the two tokens are the same, only the owner of the account could have sent the user token, so the service can confidently execute the requested action.

-The one thing which makes it impossible for anyone, other than the user who owns the account and for the service, to generate the correct token is the user's password (which is actually called a shared secret because it's known by the user and by the service).
+The one thing which makes it impossible for anyone, other than the user who owns the account and for the service, to generate the correct token is the shared secret.

 The original intent was to develop a complex solution, using full asymmetric cryptography (encryption and signatures), which would cover all technical sides of an online transaction (not necessarily a payment).
 The problem of such a solution is that it's just too complex for generalized use.